shib0li/THIS-ODE/README.md

 runs the experiment of BeijingAir on the extraplation setting with the algorihtm of neural_time for 10 epochs.
 The dimensional of representation is 8 and the program runs on the first GPU.
 The minibatch size is 100 and save the reulst every 1 update.

-There are some discrepancy of the methods' names we used in the paper and we used in the code base.
-Here is the table of names mappings
+Here are the name mappings of the names we used in the paper and the methods we used in the code.

 | Names in the paper | Names in this repo |
 |:------------------:|:------------------:|